neutron-org/mainnet-assets/README.md

 The Cosmos Hub was recently upgraded to [v9.1.0](https://github.com/cosmos/gaia/releases/tag/v9.1.0), which bumps ICS to [v1.1.0-multiden](https://github.com/cosmos/interchain-security/tree/v1.1.0-multiden).
 This version introduces two new parameters to prevent Replicated Security’s logic for handling rewards to be abused as a DOS vector.

 This required a release of a new version of Neutron, `v1.0.1`, which must be used for the mainnet launch.
-The only difference between `v1.0.0-rc1`, which was used in the proposal, and `v1.0.1` is the upgrade of Interchain Security to the latest release, `v1.2.0-multiden`: https://github.com/neutron-org/neutron/compare/v1.0.0-rc1..v1.0.1.
+The only difference between `v1.0.0-rc1`, which was used in the proposal, and `v1.0.1` is the upgrade of Interchain Security to the latest release, [`v1.2.0-multiden`](https://github.com/cosmos/interchain-security/tree/release/v1.2.0-multiden), which is compatible with the new parameters.
+You can check the difference [here](https://github.com/neutron-org/neutron/compare/v1.0.0-rc1..v1.0.1).

 **⚠️ All validators are required to use Neutron `v1.0.1` during the mainnet launch.
 The instructions on how to build `v1.0.1` can be found in the [How to Join](#how-to-join) section.**